The untangling

 This is where we begin to learn the art of putting things down.
 Together we loosen some of the threads inside your entanglement.
 You begin to see which threads can stay and which ones are ready to be released.
 And you begin — one half step at a time — to walk the path of the unburdened woman.

-A deep remembering — slowly, tenderly, truthfully —
+Through a deep remembering — slowly, tenderly, truthfully —

 of the parts of you that you didn’t mean to lose.